-Connor Galvin NFL draft profile
+Connor Galvin NFL Draft Profile

 An impactful offensive lineman for Katy High School, Galvin registered 63 knockdown blocks as a senior, helping lead the team to a state semifinal.
-He was a four-star OT prospect in the 2018 class, viewed as a top-50 player in the state of Texas according to 247 Sports.
+He was a four-star OT prospect in the 2018 class, viewed as a top 50 player in the state of Texas according to 247 Sports.

-- Position: Offensive tackle
+- Position: Offensive Tackle

 - School: Baylor

-- Current Year: Fifth-year senior
+- Current Year: Sixth-Year Senior

-- Height/Weight: 6’7″, 310 pounds
+- Height/Weight: 6’7″, 293 pounds

-Connor Galvin scouting report
+Connor Galvin Scouting Report

 He frequently lands his punches in pass protection with excellent placement and timing.
 Furthermore, he’s showcased flashes of being able to use independent hands rather than relying solely on two-hand punches.
 The Baylor OT demonstrates quick hands that can reset and redirect almost effortlessly.

 Complimenting Galvin’s impressive handwork is a level of finesse in his footwork.
 The Baylor OT showcases smooth and fluid footwork, aided by decent lateral agility.
 He hits his markers in pass protection and always seems in control of his feet.

-The lateral agility mentioned above is part of an impressive athletic profile for his size.
-Galvin is routinely quick off the snap, never getting beat for a lack of explosion.
-I wouldn’t describe him as possessing elite speed, but the Baylor OT gets out to the second level impressively quickly in the run game.
-He can change direction well for his size, with fluidity in his hips and a decent amount of lean capacity.
+While he doesn’t possess eye-popping straight-line speed, Galvin has been able to get out to the second level impressively quickly in the run game.
+He changes direction well for his size, with fluidity in his hips and a decent amount of lean capacity.